London Borough of Haringey (24 018 219)

 The Ombudsman's final decision:

 Summary: We cannot investigate this complaint about the Council’s decisions culminating in Miss X’s relative, Mr Y, being evicted from his council home.
-This is because we have no powers to investigate the Council’s actions as a registered social housing provider.
+This is because the complaint has been made late.
+There are no good reasons to investigate as the eviction was subject to court action.
+Further, we are prohibited from considering the Council’s actions as social housing provider.

 The complaint